 Thompson, L & Harry, L 2006, 'Alternative Sigma factors: the master regulators', Microbiology Australia, vol. 27, no. 3, pp. 118-120.

-Thompson, L, Beech, PL, Real, G, Henriques, AO & Harry, L 2006, 'Requirement for the cell division protein DivIB in polar cell division and engulfment during sporulation in Bacillus subtilis', Journal Of Bacteriology, vol. 188, no. 21, pp. 7677-7685.View/Download from: UTS OPUS or Publisher's site
+Thompson, L, Beech, PL, Real, G, Henriques, AO & Harry, L 2006, 'Requirement for the cell division protein DivIB in polar cell division and engulfment during sporulation in Bacillus subtilis', Journal Of Bacteriology, vol. 188, no. 21, pp. 7677-7685.View/Download from: Publisher's site

 During spore formation in Bacillus subtilis, cell division occurs at the cell pole and is believed to require essentially the same division machinery as vegetative division.
 Intriguingly, although the cell division protein DivIB is not required for veget

-Hayashi, M, Ogura, Y, Harry, L, Ogasawara, N & Moriya, S 2005, 'Bacillus subtilis YabA is involved in determining the timing and synchrony of replication initiation', FEMS Microbiology Letters, vol. 247, no. 1, pp. 73-79.View/Download from: UTS OPUS or Publisher's site
+Hayashi, M, Ogura, Y, Harry, L, Ogasawara, N & Moriya, S 2005, 'Bacillus subtilis YabA is involved in determining the timing and synchrony of replication initiation', FEMS Microbiology Letters, vol. 247, no. 1, pp. 73-79.View/Download from: Publisher's site

 It is shown here by flow cytometry that Bacillus subtilis YabA negatively regulates the timing of replication initiation.
 When the level of YabA was reduced, replication began at a decreased cell mass and when the level was increased, initiation was dela

-Jensen, SO, Thompson, L & Harry, L 2005, 'Cell division in bacillus subtilis: FtsZ and FtsA association is Z-ring independent, and FtsA is required for efficient midcell Z-ring assembly', Journal Of Bacteriology, vol. 187, no. 18, pp. 6536-6544.View/Download from: UTS OPUS or Publisher's site
+Jensen, SO, Thompson, L & Harry, L 2005, 'Cell division in bacillus subtilis: FtsZ and FtsA association is Z-ring independent, and FtsA is required for efficient midcell Z-ring assembly', Journal Of Bacteriology, vol. 187, no. 18, pp. 6536-6544.View/Download from: Publisher's site

 The earliest stage in cell division in bacteria is the assembly of a Z ring at the division site at midcell.
 Other division proteins are also recruited to this site to orchestrate the septation process.
 FtsA is a cytosolic division protein that interacts